The Schall Law Firm Announces it is Investigating Claims Against Vitru Limited and Encourages Investors with Losses to Contact the Firm

-INVESTIGATION ALERT The Schall Law Firm Announces it is Investigating Claims Against Vitru Limited and Encourages Investors with Losses to Contact the Firm
+INVESTIGATION REMINDER The Schall Law Firm Announces it is Investigating Claims Against Vitru Limited and Encourages Investors with Losses to Contact the Firm

 The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Vitru Limited (“Vitru” or “the Company”) (NASDAQ: VTRU) for violations of the securities laws.